AGU-Data/agu-data.github.io/_resources/agu-data-software-sharing-guidance.md

 Once published in an appropriate **_preservation_** repository, your data cannot be modified.
 We recommend you be in contact with the repository to understand their preservation practices and how they support the community and journal requirements.

 **Discipline-Specific Repositories:** These are specialized repositories which typically provide support and information on required standards for metadata and more.

-AGU editors and staff have compiled a list of discipline-specific repositories and services to help authors find the repository that is right for your data.
-We are open to suggestions and additions to this list [See Appendix A for the list of commonly used repositories by journal](#appendix).

 **Institutional Repository:** Many universities are supporting research data and software management and compliance requirements for their researchers, and such services are often provided through the library.
 Librarians can be an excellent source of research data management support, including repository selection, and can help you comply with funder, publisher, and university requirements.